-Miami is one of the top ten cities in 2021 for rental arbitrage in the US according to AirDNA, the leading provider of data and analytics for the short term rental industry.
+Miami is one of the top twenty cities in 2023 for short-term rentals in the US, according to AirDNA, the leading provider of data and analytics for the short-term rental industry.

 According to AirDNA data for Miami, the city enjoys an